joembedded/open_sensor_blue_public/README.md

 Technical background: Living at the edge of a field, there is often damage caused by martens, often also to the car.
 I have already tried a few things and can say with certainty that classic tips such as toilet stones, dog hair, wire mesh, etc. are of no use.
-There are a lot of 'marten/rodent protection' devices available for sale, especially for cars, but often the technical specifications are inconclusive or the devices seem to be ineffective. or one of them has even ruined the battery of our camper by deep-discharge after malfunctioning.
+There are a lot of 'marten/rodent protection' devices available for sale, especially for cars, but often the technical specifications are inconclusive or the devices seem to be ineffective.
+One of them has even ruined the battery of our camper by deep-discharge after malfunctioning.
 I have therefore developed the 'Marderli' for my own use.

 From experience I can say that the combination of high voltage and ultrasonic seems to work well:
 The animal gets a (harmless!) electric shock and learns from it to avoid places with this characteristic signal in the future.